 The Eiffel Tower is such a fixture on the Parisian landscape, so entrenched our minds as the symbol of the city, that we take it for granted.
 It was there before we were born, and even though it feels very modern compared to, say, the pyramids of Egypt, it almost feels like it’s been there for all time.
 It seems incredible now that there was a huge outcry that Gustave Eiffel’s “monstrous, useless” tower was chosen to be built as the showpiece of the 1889 World Fair in Paris, and that it was supposed to be dismantled after just 20 years, in 1909.

-The film Eiffel, which opened the 2021 Alliance Française French Film Festival in Sydney on March 2, is an enthralling examination of the political tensions and engineering challenges of the time.
+The film Eiffel, which is now in cinemas in Australia in parts of Australia, having opened the 2021 Alliance Française French Film Festival in Sydney in March, is an enthralling examination of the political tensions and engineering challenges of the time.
 The tower was indeed monstrous: at 300m, it would be almost double the size of what was then the world’s tallest man-made construction, the 169m Washington Monument.
 Parisians genuinely feared it would topple and come crashing down on them.

 There’s another thrilling edge to Eiffel: the love story between Gustave, played by Romain Duris, and Adrienne, a member of the very upper-class Bourgès family, played by Emma Mackey.
 Duris, 46, would be a familiar face to fans of French film, but this is 25-year-old Mackey’s first French-speaking role, even though she was born in France.
 She’s better known for her role in the popular Netflix series Sex Eduation.